Aubury/schoolbook/wp-content/plugins/db-falling-snowflakes/readme.txt

 = Which settings are available for me? =

 You can make the following settings:

 * Month / day when to start showing snow falling effect
 * Month / day when to stop
+* 5 colors: the color of every snowflake would be chosen randomly from these five ones
 * Maximum number of snowflakes
 * Minimum Size
 * Maximum Size
 * Speed
-* 5 colors: the color of every snowflake would be chosen randomly from these five ones
+* Opacity

 = Shall I deactivate the plugin when it is not needed? =